On the (2,3)-generation of the finite symplectic groups: Introduction

 \begin{theorem} The finite symplectic groups $\Sp_{2n}(q)$ are $(2,3)$-generated for all $n\geq 4$. \end{theorem}

 We recall that the $(2,3)$-generation of finite symplectic groups has been studied for very small and for large dimensions.
 More precisely, the groups $\PSp_{2n}(q)$ are $(2,3)$-generated if $n=2$ and $\gcd(q,6) = 1$ (see \cite{CDM}), if $n=3$ (see \cite{Sp6,TV}), if $n\geq 25$ and $q$ is odd or if $n\geq 40$ and $q$ is even (see \cite{ST}).
 On the other hand, we point out that the groups $\Sp_4(q)$ and the groups $\Sp_6(q)$ with $q$ odd are not $(2,3)$-generated, see \cite{Sp4,V}.
-In view of these results we obtain the following classification.
+In \cite{Vse2} Vasilyev and Vsemirnov have shown that certain matrices, of order $2$ and $3$, generate $\Sp_8(\Z)$.
+The same authors have exhibited in \cite{Sp10} a pair of $(2,3)$-generators for $\Sp_{10}(\Z)$.
+It follows that, for all primes $p$, the images modulo $p$ of these matrices generate $\Sp_8(\F_p)$ and $\Sp_{10}(\F_p)$, respectively.